csun-shine/the-pedal-garage-docs/docs/references/pg-reference-delete-pedals.md

 nav_order: 2
 ---

-# API Reference: Delete a Pedal
+# API Reference: Delete Pedal

 Delete a [`pedal`](pg-resource-pedals.md) from the database.